g-insana/MBDBMetrics/README.md

     2023.03.16 added retrieval of total patents in timeframe; added progress bars and error messages if Code has not been initialised
-    2023.06.27 changed to ascii progress bar to avoid incompatibility with plotly display 2023.08.25 converted from colab version to run independently as jupyter notebook
+    2023.06.27 changed to ascii progress bar to avoid incompatibility with plotly display 2023.08.25 converted from colab version to run independently as jupyter notebook 2023.09.14 added downloadable list of API url links for totals of publication mentions 2023.11.03 added possibility to specify custom comma separated lists of granters 2023.11.13 expanded list of granters in dropdown, added link to a list of the top 1000 ones 2024.01.22 updated to new SureCHEMBL API for retrieving patent data

 ### Link to Google Colab version